-And with this technology by your side, companies can show buyers the product in virtual environment and hence problems can be addressed at an aearly stage and with more precision.
+And with this technology by your side, companies can show buyers the product in a virtual environment and hence problems can be addressed at an early stage and with more precision.

 This problem can be solved via virtual reality wherein these stakeholders can be provided in an immersive and realistic environment instead of a boring product demo.

 Tell me first, would you believe a salesperson who just exaggerates the brand or a salesperson who shows you the actual, practical advantages of products.

 While all others will be bragging and showing off their brand you will be showing the actual product presentations.

 With the help of VR, an immersive environment can be simulated to imitate that “feel” of shopping in a brick and mortar store.

 It basically is like a virtual trade show which gives users a clear concept of what products will look like, also enabling providing users the privilege to a “virtual walk around”.

 Another terrific example of VR in B2B is, VERYX, a company manufacturing food processing systems.
 They created a very meticulous view of their digital food sorting platform, through VR.

 The reason behind this lack is that the 3D interface design is expensive and onerous and very few people are there with the necessary designing skills to surmount these issues.

-Even though VR being already available to consumers through numerous devices like Sony PlayStation VR, HTC Vive, Oculus Rift or Samsung Gear VR, it still hasn’t moved beyond that niche market.
+Even though VR being already available to consumers through numerous devices like Sony PlayStation VR, HTC Vive, Oculus Rift, or Samsung Gear VR, it still hasn’t moved beyond that niche market.

 Well, I don’t think so.
-What we actually want is to hold them at eye height for extended period of time, which a smartphone can’t deliver when I last checked.
+What we actually want is to hold them at eye height for an extended period of time, which a smartphone can’t deliver when I last checked.

-While a hands-free AR will create a much more comfortable experience, and as Gartner predicts, AR HMDs will enter market in significant volumes only after 2020.
+While a hands-free AR will create a much more comfortable experience, and as Gartner predicts, AR HMDs will enter the market in significant volumes only after 2020.

 AR is an emerging technology with the potential to disrupt B2B marketing.
 Relations with B2B clients can be improved.
-Also, helping them in presenting products in a way one didn’t had even imagined just a few years ago.
+Also, helping them in presenting products in a way one didn’t have even imagined just a few years ago.

 Recommended For You: